simonbaudart/Acme.Automation/README.md

 * subject : subject of the email.
 * htmlBody : the html body of the email.
 * textBody : the text body of the email.
+* attachments : a list of FileData for each attachment.

 ## Rules